 There are two main types of offset project.
-First are forestry projects, which either stop existing trees being cut down or plant new ones.
+First forestry projects, which either stop existing trees being cut down or plant new ones.
 The trees act as a ‘biological sink’ by taking carbon dioxide out of the atmosphere.
-Then there are energy projects, which reduce the amount of fossil fuels used by investing in energy efficient products or renewable technology.
+And secondly energy projects, which reduce the amount of fossil fuels used by investing in energy-efficient products or renewable technology.
 Often these projects have social and sustainability benefits for the countries involved too.

 Sounds simple but any carbon offset project has to meet three criteria to be effective.
 There has to be additionality – which means the project wouldn’t have happened if it hadn’t been funded by the money from the carbon offsets.
 There has to be no leakage – so you can’t reduce emissions in one place if it means they’re increased somewhere else instead.

 How are carbon offsets calculated?

 Various calculators have been developed to work out how much carbon dioxide you produce on a flight.
 The most basic just look at how many miles you’ve flown.
 Better offset schemes also take into consideration the class of travel you’re flying in, the type of aircraft and how fuel efficient it is, the number of passengers it holds and the occupancy rate.

 How much does carbon offsetting cost?

 Two long-haul return flights from the UK to the Caribbean and four short-haul return flights in Europe came to 7.5 tonnes.
 A short European flight (London to Geneva) is around €10, a longer one (London to Malta) around €20 and the UK to the Caribbean around €60.